putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “Sir?” the squad leader asked, not really knowing what he was querying.
 Perhaps the lieutenant had seen a Rebel scout. the squad leader reached back to his pack to grab his electrobinoculars to get a better look.
 Turned out he wouldn’t need them.

 In one swift move the lieutenant raised his blaster rifle and fired past the squad leader’s head at the spot in the distance.
 The branches exploded in a shower of sparks and smoke.
 He waited a second to see if anything fell.
 Then he fired again.
-The squad leader was able to regain his bearing and reacted instinctively.
-In a move he would later find inexplicable, he grabbed the lieutenant’s rifle and wrestled the muzzle toward the ground.
+The squad leader was able to regain his bearing and reacted.
+He grabbed the lieutenant’s rifle and wrestled the muzzle toward the ground.

+Their faces were inches apart -- helmet to nose.
+The squad leader stared into the lieutenant's steely blue eyes.
+In their sunken depths he saw -- *what was it?* -- a burning rage.
+It was a look he'd seen before.
+Fury at him -- *no* - at something.

 “Sir, remember your orders.” he hissed.
 “Don’t be seen, don’t engage.”

-Before the squad leader could begin to contemplate the implications of his insubordination, he could feel the lieutenant wrestling the gun upward, perhaps to shoot him too.
+Before the squad leader could begin to contemplate his insubordination, he could feel the lieutenant wrestling the gun upward, perhaps to shoot him too.
+The squad leader could easily overpower the man, but hesitated.
+The lieutenant kept his eyes locked.

-“Sir,” he said keeping his grip on the blaster, even as the muzzle began to burn his hand through his gloves.
+“Sir,” the squad leader said keeping his grip on the blaster muzzle.
+Heat.
+Burning heat.
+Right through his gloves.
 “Sir!”
-As his words cut through the melee, he could feel the lieutenant wilt.
-“Please sir, the mission,” he said plaintively.
+As his words cut through the melee, he could feel the lieutenant wilt slightly.
+“Please sir, the mission,” he said plaintively, yet firmly.

-The two stood gripping the gun, seemingly at an impasse.
+The two gripped the blaster, at an impasse.
+A passing cloud blotted the sun, and the lieutenant's eyes seemed to cloud into darkness as well.

-“Yes, the mission,” the lieutenant said derisively.
+“Yes, the mission,” the lieutenant said derisively, casting his eyes skyward at something and then turning away.
+The squad leader let him pull the blaster from his grip with a yank.

 “Do whatever you want.
 Report, or don’t report,” the lieutenant finally said and walked off toward the head of the squad.
-Or where he thought they were.
-Upon hearing the blaster shots they had snapped into defensive positions.
+His step lacked the haughty snap that they'd seen on the landing platform.
+Upon hearing the blaster shots the troopers had snapped into defensive positions.
 Several more moments passed before their white helmets could be seen popping up, waiting for an order.

 “Report!
 Do we have a kill?
 Is it clear?”
-Trooper LW-312 queried from point.
+Trooper FD-472 queried enthusiastically from point.

 The squad leader turned to look at the tangle of burning tree limbs in the distance.
 He hadn’t seen anything fall, and the smoke was obscuring the view.
 He wasn’t even sure it was a threat to begin with.
 Was a rebel spying on their position?

-“Unconfirmed,” he replied to the trooper on point.
+"Unconfirmed,” he replied to the trooper on point.
 He wasn’t sure whether to hold position or move on.
 The lieutenant was wandering forward.
 Asking him for orders didn’t seem like a good idea.
 He guessed that meant they were moving on.

 He turned to look back at the burning spot, trying to read something, anything.
 Had it been a Rebel?
 If it was a Rebel, the squad were under orders not to fire.
 Or was it just nothing?
 It was impossible to know now.